getreu/tp-note/docs/source/tpnote--manpage.md

 [Classic Shell Scripting.pdf](Classic Shell Scripting.pdf)
 ```

-The configuration file variables '`[filename] extensions_*`' lists all file
+The configuration file variables '`[filename] extensions_*`' list all the file
-extensions that _Tp-Note_ recognizes and opens as own file types.
-Others are
+extensions that _Tp-Note_ recognizes as own file types.
+Only foreign file types
-treated as described above.
+can be annotated.

-This so called _annotation_ mode can also be used with the clipboard: when it
+Note that the file annotation mode also reads the clipboard's content: when it
-is not empty, its data is appended to the note's body.
+is not empty, its data is appended to the new note's body.